How to organise a charity bike ride or sportive

 Note that if you provide accommodation, ride and transport, this may constitute a 'package' and fall within Government's Package Travel Regulations (1992) and may not be covered by our insurance.

-Many of the useful documents mentioned in this article such as the Risk Assessment, Incident Report form and so on can be found in our Ride Leader and Event Organiser Resources.
+Many of the useful documents mentioned in this article such as the risk Assessment, Incident Report form and so on can be found in our Event Organiser's Toolkit.